LaunchCodeEducation/java-web-development/docs/_sources/chapters/collections/data-structures.rst.txt

      - Description
      - Example
    * - ``size()``
-     - Represents the number of items in the list, as an ``int``
+     - Returns the number of items in an ArrayList, as an ``int``
      - ``students.size()``
    * - ``add()``
-     - Adds an item to the list
+     - Adds an item to the ArrayList
      - ``students.add("Sally")``
    * - ``contains()``
      - Checks to see if the list contains a given item, returning a boolean